webitproff/visitor-stats-crawler-cotonti/README.md

 ### Managing the Bot Whitelist

 - **Adding a bot:** open the file `lib/Fixtures/WhitelistBots.php` and add a line with a substring of the bot's name to the `getAllowed()` array.
-  For example, for DeepSeekBot: `'DeepSeekBot',`.
+  For example, for GrokBot: `'GrokBot',`.
 - **Debugging:** to check which bots are blocked or allowed, temporarily enable debugging (`$debug = true`) in `visitor_stats.global.php` and analyze the `debug_bot.log` file.
 Remember to disable debugging after verification.

 ---